A multiscale continuous Galerkin method for stochastic simulation and robust design of photonic crystals: Numerical results

-The next step is to seek a design that is robust with respect to a range of frequencies, which is desirable when the optimum presents a sharp peak with a rapid decay for small variations.
+The next step is to seek a design that is robust with respect to a range of frequencies, which is desirable when the optimum presents a sharp peak with a rapid decay away from the single frequency optimum.
 This optimization problem can be recast in a stochastic optimization framework as

 where $\gamma$ controls the weight assigned to the variance minimization.
-Since the stochastic space is unidimensional, the output statistics can be computed with simple Gauss-Legendre quadrature, reducing \eqref{eq:SOfreq} to the weighted evaluation of the output at the frequencies given by Legendre points.
-Thus, we can again precompute \eqref{eq:locmatrix}-\eqref{eq:dirproblem} for types 2, 3 and 4 at the required frequencies in the range $\omega a/2\pi c= [0.3045,0.3055]$.
-The value of the output for the minimizer $\widehat{\bm\theta}$ (dashed green) for $\gamma = 1$ is shown in Figure \ref{fig:expectation} for several discrete frequencies.
-Robustness with respect to frequency variations is achieved for design $\widehat{\bm\theta}$ in comparison to the deterministic optimum ${\bm\theta}^*$ (dashed red).
+Since the stochastic space is unidimensional, the output statistics can be computed with simple Gauss-Legendre quadrature, reducing \eqref{eq:SOfreq} to the weighted evaluation of the output $s_N$ at selected frequencies given by Legendre points. \RT{We choose a 20-point quadrature that integrates exactly polynomials up to degree 39, selected as the coarsest quadrature that renders a mean relative error on \eqref{eq:SOfreq} of $<0.1\%$ for multiple $\bm\theta$ values, compared to the results of a 100-point quadrature.} We reuse the RB constructed in the previous section for subdomain class 1, again with 100 modes, and precompute \eqref{eq:dirproblem}-\eqref{eq:locmatrix} for subdomain classes 2, 3 and 4 at the selected Legendre frequencies in the range $\overline{\omega}= [0.3045,0.3055]$ to expedite the optimization process.
+A frequency sweep for $s_h(\widehat{\bm\theta})$ (dashed green) with $\gamma = 1$ is shown in Fig. \ref{fig:expectation}.
+The radii configuration $\widehat{\bm\theta}$ is indeed less sensitive to frequency variations in the prescribed range, albeit attaining a lower output intensity at $\overline{\omega}= 0.305$ compared to the single-frequency optimum ${\bm\theta}^*$ (dashed red).